SantiagoWL117/Migration-Strategy/Course-Fix-Progress.md

 ### ⏸️ Restaurants with Suspended/Pending Status

+#### Vanier Pizza & Subs (Restaurant ID: 62)
+**Status:** ⏸️ STATUS MISMATCH - Suspended in database | ⚠️ SUSPICIOUS DATA
+**Date:** 2025-11-03

+**Issue Found:**
+- Listed in Restaurants-active.md as active
+- Database status: suspended
+- **SUSPICIOUS:** Only 1 dish in database (impossible for a pizza & subs restaurant)

+**Current Database Status:**
+- Total dishes: 1
+- Courses defined: 1
+- Dishes with course_id: 1 (100%) ✅
+- Status: suspended

+**⚠️ SERVICE VERIFICATION NEEDED:**
+A pizza & subs restaurant should have dozens of dishes.
+Having only 1 dish suggests:
+1. Restaurant may have switched to Clover or another POS system
+2. Menu data migration incomplete (most dishes missing)
+3. Restaurant may actually be closed/inactive

+**Resolution Needed:**
+1. Verify if restaurant should be active (listed in active list)
+2. **URGENT:** Check if restaurant is using Clover or another service
+3. If still using our service, investigate missing menu data
+4. Cannot proceed with course assignment until status and service verified

+---

 #### Wow Sushi 50, rue Rachel E (Restaurant ID: 356)
 **Status:** ⏸️ STATUS MISMATCH - Suspended in database | ⚠️ CRITICAL DATA ISSUE
 **Date:** 2025-11-03